 Effective listening elevates high level of thinking , which results in creative problem solving.

-Imagine you are with your son in a garden.
-There are number of children who are playing .
-Your son is interested in a chocolate that a little boy is holding .
-He goes over to the little boy , grabs his chocolate and walk away with it, leaving the little boy crying.
+You are in a garden with your son.
+Several children are playing in the garden.
+Your son is interested in a toy that a little girl is playing with.
+He walks over to the little girl, grabs her toy, and runs away with it, leaving the little girl crying.
 What do you do?

-To shout at son and make him return the chocolate.
-Also, accompanied with a warning of not repeating it in future.
-Now, your son goes and returns it , is upset and learns nothing.
+To feel embarrassed because of your son, shout at your son and force him to return the toy.
+Also will warn him not to repeat it in the future.
+Now, your son goes and gives the toy back to the girl.
+Your son is now upset and learns nothing.
+Learning through listening

 Learning through listening